 A few days later, Edwin and Randall arrive with a film crew from Los Angeles that is producing a documentary about their work in the Sierra.
 Randall promised to take me to visit some of the last old- growth forests in the Sierra and I’m eager to find out where we are going.
 “Tomorrow we’re flying to Baborigame,” he says.

 Baborigame is about 40 kilometres due south of Guachochi and there are three ways to get there: a two-and-a-half day walk, a 14-hour drive or a 15-minute flight.
 I would have preferred the hike through the Sinforosa Canyon, but the rest of the group doesn’t have the time.
 So at sunrise the next morning, six of us hop on a five-seater plane.
-Our overweight pilot seems confident that we can make it, but double checks the gas level by dipping a stick into the tank just to be sure.
+Our overweight pilot seems confident that we can make it, but checks the gas level to be sure.

 If there is a place in Mexico that can make Guachochi look appealing, this is it.
 A frontier town in every sense of the word, Baborigame surpasses any place in the Sierra with its reputation for lawlessness and violence.
 In the centre of town is an army fort built of roughly-cut logs and timber, complete with gun turrets facing in four directions.
 The municipal president, Manuel Rubio, is a convicted drug trafficker who won the election through fraud and intimidation of the indigenous majority.
 Even the local priest was removed after it was revealed that he was using the bishop’s plane to smuggle drugs out of, and arms into, the Sierra.